Health & Safety

 Dear Students and Parents:

 We will continue to do our best to receive current information and to monitor conditions so that we may make necessary and prudent changes in our recommendations and policies, and will do our best to continue to keep you informed.
-Please refer to this page with any questions you may have, and tell your loved ones they may do the same.

 Please contact us with your ideas, suggestions, questions, and concerns.
 The safety and security of all of our students is of primary importance.
 We want students to have safe, positive, and enriching study abroad experiences, and we believe that there is no better way to promote peace and understanding than to do what you are doing now as an international student ambassador.

 Registration at U.S. Embassies or Consulates

 As soon as you arrive at your permanent residence abroad, you should register in person or by telephone with the nearest U.S. embassy or consulate - or register via the web at https://travelregistration.state.gov.
 Registration will make your presence and whereabouts known in case it is necessary to contact you in an emergency.
 In accordance with the Privacy Act, information on your welfare or whereabouts may not be released to inquirers without your expressed written authorization.
 If you register in person, you should bring your U.S. passport with you.
 Your passport data will be recorded at the embassy or consulate, thereby making it easier for you to apply for a replacement passport should it be lost or stolen.

 Code of Student BehaviorAll students who study abroad must abide by the NDSU Code of Conduct.
 Keep in mind that you are representatives of NDSU the entire time you are abroad and that NDSU wants all of you to help portray a positive image throughout the world.

 - US State Department

 - The importance of medical insurance abroad- From the U.S. State Department